Fujita388/destruction-bubble-with-surfactant/README.md

 # Simulation of the destruction of bubbles with surfactant at the gas-liquid interface

+ atom 1: solution, atom 2: hydrophobic group, atom 3: wall

- In advance, prepare surfactant on the surface of bubbles
+ In advance, prepare surfactant on the surface of bubble

 →  Relax the system in no gravity